100th Annual Conference

 7:30 p.m. – 9:00 p.m.
 Caucus Mixer

 The Women's Caucus and People of Color Caucus - proud hosts of the always-popular LOC Mixer - invite you to unwind with tempting desserts and a no-host bar.
-Mix and mingle with colleagues from every corner of Oregon, forge fresh connections, play BINGO, and vie to win one of numerous Stay & Visit Packages valued at $100-$500 to enjoy in one of our beautiful Oregon Cities.
+Mix and mingle with colleagues from every corner of Oregon, forge fresh connections, play BINGO, and vie to win one of numerous Stay & Visit Packages valued at $100-$500 to enjoy in one of our beautiful Oregon cities.

 Friday, October 3